-To punish on pillories and punishment stools Brewers and bakers and butchers and cooks For these are this world's men that work the most harm For the poor people that must buy piece-meal.
-1 monitored, and prices were to be determined by a sliding scale based upon fluctuations in the cost of grains.
-The right to enforce the regulations of the Assize of Bread and Ale quickly devolved upon local authorities.
+To punish on pillories and punishment stools Brewers and bakers and butchers and cooks For these are this world's men that work the most harm For the poor people that must buy piece-meal.1

+In the thirteenth century, the English government began to regulate the sale of these two basic foodstuffs through the Assize of Bread and Ale, which created national standards of measurement, quality, and pricing.
+Weights and measures were to be checked for accuracy, quality was to be carefully monitored, and prices were to be determined by a sliding scale based upon fluctuations in the cost of grains.2 The right to enforce the regulations of the Assize of Bread and Ale quickly devolved upon local authorities.
 In the countryside, jurisdiction fell to manorial lords, who supervised sales of bread and ale through frequent meetings of the manorial court.
 As actually administered in these rural tribunals, the Assize became a licensing system; all commercial brewers and bakers paid regular fines for the right to practice their trades.
 Persons who sold bread or ale illegally-with improper measures, at exorbitant prices, without adequate quality control-paid especially heavy, punitive fines, but all vendors of these products were liable for some payment.3 Bakers commonly paid one large annual fine (usually rendered at the yearly Great Court or View of Frankpledge).
 Brewers, however, were often assessed at regular intervals throughout the year.
 At every triweekly meeting of the manorial court, the ale-tasters (officers responsible for the onerous task of tasting and certifying all batches of ale prior to sale) identified and fined all persons who had sold ale in the interval since the last court meeting.